-The Town faces some challenges to local economic development.
-By working to address these challenges the Town will encourage the continued development of a healthy economy.
+The town faces challenges to local economic development.
+By working to address these challenges the Town of Grand Isle encourages the continued development of a healthy economy.
 Many of these challenges are discussed in other chapters of the plan but are referred to here as they relate to economic development.

 Sewer and Water Infrastructure.
 A major barrier to attracting new business in Grand Isle is the limited feasibility of septic systems and drinking water access.
-The Town's soil and topography limit the location of soil-based wastewater treatment options, which creates difficulty in siting new development.
+The town's soil and topography limit the location of soil-based wastewater treatment options, which creates difficulty in siting new development.